 - Whenever possible, I prefer to keep my luggage with me in the back seat in the unlikely event that I’m getting scammed and need to toss some bills at them and storm out.

-WHERE: Various places (but especially Great Wall tours in Beijing).
+WHERE: Various places (but especially tours around the Great Wall of China).